How to Replace an Exterior French Door Astragal: Mark and drill mounting holes, install the new aluminum astragal (t-astragal) and rehang the door.

-The screw locations are marked on the door to drill pilot holes in the door edge.
+The t-astragal screw positions are marked on the door to drill pilot holes in the wood door edge:

 The instructions say to remove the astragal before drilling pilot holes for the attachment screws.
-Since the astragal had already clamped itself tightly to the door, I chose to leave it on and drill the 1/8 inch pilot holes with it in place, being careful not to let the drill chuck make contact with and mar the aluminum.
+Since the t-astragal has clamped itself tightly to the door, I chose to leave it on and drill the 1/8 inch pilot holes with it in place, being careful not to let the drill chuck make contact with and mar the aluminum astragal.

 The astragal is attaches to the door with the supplied screws.
 Don’t over torque the screws or you’ll strip the threads out of the wood.

 Two vinyl snap-in covers are provided with the astragal to cover the channel between the slide bolts and strike plates for the door lock.
-The dead bolt plate and strike plate are adjustable.
+The dead bolt and strike plates are adjustable to match your door handle.
 I used the old astragal to align the two plates, then marked and cut the vinyl covers with a hack saw to fit.

 Full length view of the patio French door with the aluminum astragal.
 This really cleaned up the door’s appearance!

-The new astragal seals evenly between the two doors to keep out drafts, rain, dust, bugs and such.
+The new French door t-astragal seals evenly between the two doors to keep out drafts, rain, dust, etc:

 Full view of the doors and new astragal.

-The last thing to do is clean and paint the doors.
+My next job is to clean and paint the doors.

 Hope this helps,